hlor/Hlor-Claymore-Dual-Miner/README.md

 ============================================================

 Hlor Addon does not affect your miner's original hashrate.
-Please be aware that we do not have a developer fee.
-NO DEV FEE for all miners.
+Please be aware that we do not have a developer fee. </br>
+<strong>NO DEV FEE for all miners</strong>